-Our findings regarding the correlation between mental aspects and sleep quality with these injuries emphasize the need for further research to establish causality.
-It's recommended that researchers and clinicians take into account these factors when devising strategies for preventing and managing bodybuilding injuries.
+0ur findings regarding the correlation between mental aspects and sleep quality in relation to these injuries emphasize the need for further research to establish causality.
+It's recommended that researchers and clinicians consider these factors when devising strategies for preventing and managing bodybuilding injuries.